SQLAlchemy Generator

 generator.generate(dbms="sqlite")

 The dbms parameter specifies the target database management system.
-In this example, we use sqlite, but you can also specify postgresql, mysql, mssql, or mariadb.
+In this example, we use sqlite, but you can also specify postgresql, mysql, mssql, mariadb, or oracle.

 The sql_alchemy.py file will be generated inside the <<current_directory>>/output folder and it will look as follows.